Congratulations on your acceptance!

 The Office of Global Services provides the professional expertise and support you need to maintain compliance through immigration, academic, and your employment experiences—helping you remain a valuable member of the Northeastern community.

-Your Estimate of Expenses is determined by number of months for which you must show expenses on your I-20 request.
-The “number of months” in parentheses may differ from actual program length.
+Your Estimate of Expenses is determined by the number of months for which you must show expenses on your I-20 request.
+The “number of months” in parentheses may differ from the actual program length.

 One-on-one appointments